JetBrains/kotlin-web-site/docs/topics/jvm/jvm-test-using-junit.md

 ## Run a test

 1. Run the test using the gutter icon.
-You can also run a test via the command-line interface using the `./gradlew` command.

    ![Run the test](run-test.png)

+   > You can also run all project tests via the command-line interface using the `./gradlew test` command.
+   >
+   {type="note"}

 2. Check the result of the test run in the **Run** tool window: